DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

     href: https://bat-design-history.netlify.app/apply-for-teacher-training/work-history/
     description: Previous change to the work history flow
 ---
-Many providers told us that they want to see a candidate's full work history, not just the last 5 years - for safeguarding reasons.
+Many providers told us that they want to see a candidate’s full work history, not just the last 5 years - for safeguarding reasons.

 Candidates were spending a significant amount of time filling in the “Skills and experience relevant to teaching” question for each job, treating these as a “mini personal statement”.
 However, providers indicated that they didn’t always read these in detail.